appsignal/appsignal-ruby/README.md

 BUNDLE_GEMFILE=gemfiles/sinatra.gemfile bundle exec rspec
 ```

-Or run `rake spec` to run specs for all Gemfiles.
-Travis will run specs for these Gemfiles as well.
+Or run `rake bundle_and_spec_all` to run specs for all Ruby versions and gem combinations we support.
+You need Rvm or Rbenv to do this.
+Travis will run specs for these combinations as well.